nikija/public/content/users/commander-web/configuration/integrations/mews-connector.md

 - Set the name to “Printer List” and enable the integration
 - Select the “printers menu to set up the individual printers
 - Select “New Printer” button.
  - Name: this is the name that your team will see, so set it for example to “Printer Backoffice”, etc
  - Printer Name: set this to the exact name as the printer is names in the settings of your windows computer.
-See next slide.
  - Driver & Port Name – leave these fields blank

 ### Setup a new connector integration